 The outcrop of the Olmos Formation in Texas is limited to Maverick County (Hook et al. 2011d).
 The outcrop is exposed on a north-to-south-trending anticlinal structure that plunges to the south (Figure 3.1-16).
 Northeast-trending, down to the north faults, cut across the structure.
-The outcrop thickness of the Olmos Formation ranges from 400 to 500 feet in Maverick County, and thickens to over

-1,300 feet down-dip from the outcrop.
+The outcrop thickness of the Olmos Formation ranges from 400 to 500 feet in Maverick County, and thickens to over 1,300 feet down-dip from the outcrop.
 The Olmos Formation has not been studied extensively in the outcrop; however, it has been studied in cores taken from oil and gas wells in down-dip areas (Hook et al. 2011d).
 The Olmos Formation was deposited in a deltaic environment and consists of sandstone, mudstone, carbonaceous shale, and coal.
 The sediment source was believed to have been from a magmatic arc to the west in present-day Mexico (Trevino et al. 2007).

 Subituminous coal is common in the lower part of the Olmos Formation; however, the coal zones are thin and discontinuous, often less than 6 feet thick (Hook et al. 2011d).
 Underground coal mining in the area began in the mid-1800s and ended in 1920.
-In 2000, surface mining began at the Eagle Pass mine, targeting multiple seams in the Olmos Formation.
+Although a permit to mine was issued in 2000, surface mining at the Eagle Pass mine did not commence until 2015, targeting multiple seams in the Olmos Formation.